 A tiny red child alone in a vast cold swirling night, a single faint gold glimmer far away.

-You went so far into the dark
+You went far into the dark.

 "The wages of sin is death." — Romans 6:23